Lead Sources

 Lead-Based Paint and Dust

-Renovations.
-Any construction work done in the home can create lead dust.
-If you are doing the work yourself, you should always work in a lead safe manner.
-If hiring contractors to work in your home, make sure they are certified by the EPA Renovation, Repair, and Painting (RRP) program.
-This certification shows a contractor was trained in lead safe work practices.
-More information is available on the EPA's Renovation, Repair and Paint program pages.
+Any renovations, repairs, or construction work done on the house can create lead dust.
+It’s important to make sure work is done in a lead-safe way.
+If you’re hiring contractors to work on the home, make sure they are certified by the EPA Renovation, Repair, and Painting (RRP) Program.
+This certification shows they have been trained in lead-safe practices.
+For rental properties, this is required by law.

-To learn how to prevent exposure to lead-based paint and dust, please see our Lead Exposure Prevention page.
+To learn how to prevent exposure to lead-based paint and dust, see the Lead Exposure Prevention page.

 Lead in Drinking Water

-For many years, lead was used in plumbing pipes and fixtures.
-Lead is no longer used in plumbing, but old lead pipes and fixtures can still be found in many homes.
-Aging infrastructure — either owned by the water system or by the customer — still includes some lead pipes.
-Solder and fittings can also contain lead.
+Until recently, lead was used in plumbing pipes and fixtures.
+It is no longer used in new installations, but older pipes and fixtures can still be found in many homes.
+Both pipes owned by the water company and by the customer can potentially contain lead, as can solder and fittings.

-• Full or partial lead service lines.
-Service lines are the pipes that connect some properties to the water main
+• Full or partial lead service lines, which are the pipes that connect the home to the public water system (see PWSA or your local water provider’s website for more info)

 • Interior lead pipes

-• Interior galvanized pipes, especially if the building has or had a full or partial lead service line
+• Interior galvanized pipes, especially if the building has or had a lead service line

-• Interior copper pipes with lead soldered joints installed prior to 1988
+• Interior copper pipes with lead soldered joints, typically installed before 1988

-For more information, see: Q&A about the Lead and Copper Rule (LCR) exceedance and lead in water(PDF, 409KB).
+For more info, see the Q&A about the Lead and Copper Rule (LCR) and lead in water.

-To learn how to prevent exposure to lead in water, please see our Lead Exposure Prevention page.
+To learn how to prevent exposure to lead in water, see the Lead Exposure Prevention page.

 Lead in Soil

-• Areas of bare soil in a yard that children or pets walk or play in or around.
+• Areas of bare soil where children or pets walk or play around in

-To learn how to prevent exposure to lead in soil, please see our Lead Exposure Prevention page.
+To learn how to prevent exposure to lead in soil, see the Lead Exposure Prevention page.

 Lead Exposure from Occupations and Hobbies